 The CHAMPION‑AF clinical trial aims to expand WATCHMANTM as a first-choice option versus blood thinners to more Atrial Fibrillation (AFib)* patients.

-With over 150,000 people successfully treated, this one time, FDA‑approved alternative to blood thinners offers a lifetime of safe and effective protection against stroke.
+With over 100,000 people successfully treated, this one time, FDA‑approved alternative to blood thinners may offer a lifetime of safe and effective protection against stroke.

 Who May Qualify for CHAMPION-AF?

 What is Required of Me in the Trial?

 - You may have the opportunity to receive the WATCHMAN FLXTM Implant.

 - You will be expected to visit your study doctor for required screenings.